mmehdig/mmehdig.github.io/_posts/2017-08-09-diversity.markdown

 someone who expressed his absurd opinion in an internal memo, they created a right wing martyr out of this guy.

+My main criticism is not toward Google.
+The problem is that for many years conservative arguments although they tried to support it with statistical evidence are doomed to be shamed.
+This is where people like James Damore suddenly find old invalid statements attractive and they think these are scientific consensus because there is not that much arguments against them.
+The fallacy in his argument which became the center point for his firing is where he claimed maybe the causation to distributional differences in personalities among different genders is based on biological differences.
+He basically placed little value on difference between correlation and causation.
+Susan Wojcicki argument is exactly about this, and not just an emotional response.
+If there is distributional difference between different groups it shouldn't be enough reason to say group labels must be the cause.

+I listened to James Damore after he got fired.
+I got convinced that he didn't have any political agenda.
+Perhaps someone could change his opinion about all these matter with patience and deeper arguments than making it a viral social media chat.
+Then the shallow media report on this memo turned put Google in this position.

-In final words, I have to express even more that I don't see any point in creating discourse based on blandly false claims. ‌But when one side of the argument is choosing to reason based on factless statements the discourse must be about agreeing on what we all accept as facts.
+Finally, I have to express even more that I don't see any point in creating discourse based on blandly false claims. ‌But when one side of the argument chose to reason based on factless statements the discourse must be about agreeing on what we all accept as facts.
 If we skip this step, any other attempts is doomed to be considered as subjective personal opinions.
 I simply think that if Google truly want to deal with diversity problem, they must do more than firing those who don't understand why diversity matters.

 [theatlantic link]: https://www.theatlantic.com/politics/archive/2017/08/the-most-common-error-in-coverage-of-the-google-memo/536181/?utm_source=atlfb
 [gizmodo link]:https://gizmodo.com/exclusive-heres-the-full-10-page-anti-diversity-screed-1797564320/amp